davidheineman/acl-search/README.md

 - TODO:
     - On UI
+        - Add a "last scaped at time X" button, and a ? modal next to the years to explain why it only goes back to 2010
+        - Remove "rejected" button (this isn't scraped for all conferences)
+        - Have it auto-select the search when you load the page
         - Make the titles different colors depending on the venue / type
+        - Make people's names clickable to their research website

         - Single click "copy" for bib key
         - Colors: make the colors resemble the ACL page much closer